Sooraj1411/AtliQ-Hardware-Business-Intelligence-Report/README.md

 1.Create Profit and Loss (P&L) reports by Fiscal Year & Months.
 + Insights:
-- Net Sales surged by 204.5% over three years, with efficient cost management maintaining a strong gross margin.
-- November & December reamains our best Months in terms of Net Sales, Gross Margin.
+o Net Sales surged by 204.5% over three years, with efficient cost management maintaining a strong gross margin. o November & December reamains our best Months in terms of Net Sales, Gross Margin.

 2. Create Profit and Loss (P&L) report by Markets.
++ Insights: Japan and New Zealand showed the highest profit margins, while Germany had lower margins.

 3. Create Profit and Loss (P&L) report by FY & Market breakdown.
++ Insights: India remains on top in terms of generating sales.

 4. Create GM% by quarters report(Sub zone).

+## *Skills I learn During this Project*
++ Proficiency in ETL methodology(Extraction, Transform and Load)
++ Skills to generate a table using Power Query
++ Ability to derive fiscal months and Quaters.
++ Establishing data model relationships with PowerPivot.
++ Utilizing DAX to create calculated columns.